adith-p/voice_assistant_using_python/README.md

-# project_Black-Adam
+# voice assistant using python
-a simple voice assistant  that can do much bigger thing in the near future
+a voice assistant can help you in day to day tasks